zhiyi456/All-In-One/README.md

    2. Choose according to the user role you want to access, to use the different functions available to the different roles.

-### Alternative method of Setting up and Testing the app
+### Alternative method of Setting up and Testing the app if you receive a CORS-error

     ### Setting up the HTTP Server and Testing the app